-IFRS 9 requires recognition of impairment losses on a forward-looking basis, which means that impairment loss is recognised before the occurrence of any credit event.
-These impairment losses are referred to as expected credit losses (‘ECL’).
+IFRS 9 mandates recognition of impairment losses on a forward-looking basis, thereby recognising impairment loss prior to any credit event occurring.
+These losses are known as expected credit losses (ECL).

-In general, impairment losses are recognised on receivables, loan commitments and financial guarantee contracts (see detailed list).
+Impairment losses are typically recognised on receivables, loan commitments, and financial guarantee contracts (please refer to the detailed list).

 Three approaches to impairment

-IFRS 9 sets out three approaches to impairment:
+IFRS 9 sets out three distinctive approaches to recognising impairment:

-- simplified approach for certain trade receivables, contract assets and lease receivables,
+- Simplified approach applicable to certain trade receivables, contract assets and lease receivables.

 General approach

-The general IFRS 9 approach to impairment follows a three stage model (sometimes referred to as three-bucket model):
+The general IFRS 9 approach for recognising impairment follows a three-stage model, also known as the three-bucket model:

-As we can see, under the general approach, an entity recognises expected credit losses for all financial assets.
-ECL can be 12-month ECL or lifetime ECL depending on whether there was a significant increase in credit risk (IFRS 9.5.5.3).
+In this approach, an entity recognises either 12-month ECL or lifetime ECL, based on whether there has been a significant increase in credit risk (IFRS 9.5.5.3).

-Changes in the loss allowance are recognised in P/L as impairment gains/losses (IFRS 9.5.5.8).
+Any changes in the loss allowance are recognised in P/L as impairment gains or losses (IFRS 9.5.5.8).

 Simplified approach

-To assist entities that have less sophisticated credit risk management systems, IFRS 9 introduced a simplified approach under which entities do not have to track changes in credit risk of financial assets (IFRS 9.BC5.104).
+IFRS 9 introduced a simplified approach to aid entities with less sophisticated credit risk management systems.
+In this approach, entities aren’t required to monitor changes in the credit risk of financial assets (IFRS 9.BC5.104).
 Instead, lifetime ECL are recognised from the date of initial recognition of a financial asset (IFRS 9.5.5.15).

-The simplified approach is required for trade receivables or contract assets that result from transactions that are within the scope of IFRS 15 and do not contain a significant financing component (or are accounted for under the one-year practical expedient as per IFRS 15.63).
-For trade receivables or contract assets that do contain a significant financing component, it is the entity’s choice to apply simplified approach.
-Similarly, the entity can choose to apply simplified approach to lease receivables accounted for under IFRS 16 (IFRS 9.5.5.15).
-See also the practical approach to simplified loss rate approach (provision matrix).
+The simplified approach is mandatory for trade receivables or contract assets resulting from transactions that fall within the scope of IFRS 15 and do not contain a significant financing component.
+It’s the entity’s discretion to apply the simplified approach for trade receivables or contract assets with a significant financing component.
+Likewise, the entity can choose to apply the simplified approach to lease receivables accounted for under IFRS 16 (IFRS 9.5.5.15).
+For further details, please refer to the practical approach to the simplified loss rate approach (provision matrix).

 Specific approach for purchased or originated credit-impaired financial assets

-It is important to note that an asset is not credit impaired merely because it has high credit risk at initial recognition (IFRS 9.B5.4.7).
+It is important to note that an asset isn’t considered credit impaired merely because it has high credit risk at the time of initial recognition (IFRS 9.B5.4.7).

 Measurement of expected credit losses (ECL)

-- other credit enhancements integral to the contractual terms.
+- Other credit enhancements that are integral to the contractual terms.

 Lifetime expected credit losses (ECL)

-- the contractual cash flows that are due to an entity under the contract; and
+- Contractual cash flows due to an entity under the contract, and

-- the cash flows that the entity expects to receive.
+- Cash flows the entity expects to receive.

 12-month expected credit losses (ECL)

-12-month ECL are a portion of lifetime ECL and represent the lifetime ECL resulting from a default occurring in the 12 months after the reporting date weighted by the probability of that default occurring.
-Obviously, a shorter period should be used for financial assets if their expected life is less than 12 months (IFRS 9.B5.5.43).
+12-month ECL are a portion of lifetime ECL, representing the credit losses that will be incurred due to a default occurring within the 12 months after the reporting date, adjusted by the likelihood of that default happening.
+For financial assets with an expected life of less than 12 months, a shorter period should be used (IFRS 9.B5.5.43).

-IFRS 9 clarifies that 12-month ECL are neither the lifetime ECL that an entity will incur on financial instruments that it predicts will default in the next 12 months nor the cash shortfalls that are predicted over the next 12 months (IFRS 9.B5.5.43).
-This results from the fact that that 12-month ECL are weighted by the probability of default (‘PD’).
-For example, 12-month ECL will be recognised even if PD is minuscule.
+IFRS 9 specifies that 12-month ECL are neither the lifetime ECL that an entity will incur on financial instruments it predicts will default in the upcoming 12 months, nor the anticipated cash shortfalls over the next 12 months (IFRS 9.B5.5.43).
+This is due to 12-month ECL being weighted by the probability of default (PD).
+Therefore, 12-month ECL are recognised even if PD is very small.

-The example below illustrates calculation of lifetime ECL and 12-month ECL for a loan.
+The following example demonstrates the calculation of lifetime ECL and 12-month ECL for a loan.

 Example: Illustrative calculation of lifetime ECL and 12-month ECL for a loan

-LGD – loss given default (i.e. what % of EAD will not be recovered at default, this should take into account any collaterals held)
+- LGD – loss given default (what percentage of EAD will not be recovered at default, considering any collaterals held)

-Calculations of 12-month ECL and lifetime ECL are shown below.
-You can access all calculations presented in this example in an excel file.
+The calculations of 12-month ECL and lifetime ECL are shown below.
+All the calculations in this example are available in an Excel file.

 ---|---|---|---|---|---|---|